rnastasya/exploratory-testing/README.md

   </thead>
     <tr align='justify'>
         <td rowspan="3" align='center'>Moving through sections</td>
-        <td>the current section is not selected in the side menu.
+        <td>The current section is not selected in the side menu.
 To navigate through the sections, it would be convenient to see which tab from the menu is open (attachment 8).
         <td align='centrer'><img src="img/no_selection_of_the_current_menu_item.gif"><p>attachment 8</p></td>
     </tr>
     <tr align='justify'>